Scalingo/go-philae/README.md

 ### DockerProbe

-Check that the docker deamon is runding.
+Check that the docker daemon is running.

 #### Usage